-Fiscal 2017.
-The fiscal 2017 General Appropriations Act was based on estimated tax collections of \$26.231 billion, including revenues dedicated to the MBTA, the MSBA and the Workforce Training Fund.
-On October 14, 2016, the Secretary of Administration and Finance revised the tax revenue projection downward by \$175 million to \$26.056 billion to reflect slower-than-expected growth in sales tax collections.
-Preliminary tax revenues (including large tax-related settlements) for the first ten months of fiscal 2017, ended April 30, 2017, totaled \$21.017 billion, an increase of approximately \$221.8 million, or 1.1%, over the same period in fiscal 2016.
+Fiscal 2018.
+The fiscal 2018 General Appropriations Act was based on estimated tax collections of \$26.504 billion, including revenues dedicated to the MBTA, the MSBA and the Workforce Training Fund, excluding large tax-related settlements and judgments.
+Preliminary tax revenues (including large tax-related settlements) for the first two months of fiscal 2018, ended August 31, 2017, totaled \$3.509 billion, an increase of approximately \$66.3 million, or 1.9%, over the same period in fiscal 2017.

-The following table shows the tax collections for the ten months of fiscal 2017 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
+The table on the next page shows the tax collections for the first two months of fiscal 2018 and the change from tax collections in the same period in the prior year, both in dollars and as a percentage.
 The table also notes the amount of tax collections during the fiscal year that are dedicated to the MBTA and the MSBA.